Paradoxal Système

 "Paradoxal Système" is a 1992 pop-ballad song recorded by French singer Laurent Voulzy.
-Written by Alain Souchon with a music composed by Voulzy, it was the lead single from his third studio album Caché derrière, on which it appears as the eighth track, and was released in June 1992.
-It was a top ten in France and was heavily aired on radio, and became Voulzy's one of the most famous songs.
+Written by Alain Souchon with music composed by Voulzy, it was the lead single from his third studio album Caché derrière, on which it appears as the eighth track, and was released in June 1992.
+It was a top ten in France and was heavily aired on radio, and became one of Voulzy's most famous songs.

 Background and writing

 In interviews, Voulzy explained that "Paradoxal Système" was the first song from Caché derrière on which Alain Souchon and he tried to work, and they did so for two weeks, every day, in Brittany; however, Voulzy was not satisfied with the model they made and, as a consequence, they decided to work on other songs of the album.
 Almost a year and a half later, when he was driving on the Paris ring road, Porte de Bagnolet, Voulzy had "a flash" when reviewing the model of "Paradoxal Système", particularly when re-reading the sentence: "At night, trains travel to cities and faces".
 He explained: "These phrases about the unspoken, the loneliness, the sadness, the regrets when you leave someone on a station platform, that was exactly what I wanted to express"; he then understood that the song is "urban, terrestrial, in motion" and about "rails, fog, travel".
 "Paradoxal Système" is the only song in his discography, along with "Jeanne", which gives him "a very strong feeling" as it seems to him that "it comes from somewhere else", and he thinks he is traveling to Belgium every time he performs it.